R3-Archive/cordapp-example/README.md

 **Via IntelliJ:**

-Select the 'Run Example RPC Client' run configuration which, by default, connects to NodeA (RPC port 10006).
+Select the 'Run Example RPC Client' run configuration which, by default, connects to PartyA (RPC port 10006).
 Click the Green Arrow to run the client.

 **Via the command line:**

 Run one of the following gradle tasks:

-     ../gradlew runExampleClientRPCKotlin
+     ./gradlew runExampleClientRPCKotlin
-     ../gradlew runExampleClientRPCJava
+     ./gradlew runExampleClientRPCJava

 depending which nodes you are running.
 The RPC client should output some IOUs to the console.